What is HIV and hepatitis C coinfection?

 How does being coinfected affect your health?

-HIV affects your whole immune system, including your body's ability to fight off hepatitis C. As a result, you might develop a case of hepatitis C that is worse than it would be if you didn't have HIV.
+HIV affects your whole immune system, including your body's ability to fight off hepatitis C. As a result, you might develop a case of hepatitis C that is worse than it would have been if you didn't have HIV.

 If you have both diseases, your treatments can be affected, too.
 Some HIV treatments can damage your liver, so your doctor may want you to try other treatments.
 And if you have HIV, you might experience worse side effects or other problems when you take medicines for hepatitis C.